 So, make sure it’s unbreakable.

 #3. aWallet cannot be installed on any desktop computer whether you’re working on a Windows PC or MacBook.
+This means there are no web browser extensions which is a nice feature of many other password manager tools.

 aWallet pricing plans and payment methods

 Apart from the free version, aWallet offers a ‘Pro’ version that lets you try the password generator and use biometrics options – fingerprint and face ID – to log in to your account.
+This is a nice extra feature that is convenient for mobile devices.

 Pay a one-off fee of $4 and the ‘Pro’ version is yours forever.